Wexford Workhouse (locally known as “The Old Hospital”) is situated on Old Hospital Road in Wexford town.

 Above: The infirmary block, which was situated behind the workhouse.

 The paupers that entered this particular building were given two meals per day.
-These meals consisted of potatoes, oatmeal and bread.
+The meals consisted of potatoes, oatmeal, and bread.
 On special days such as Easter Sunday and Christmas Day, the occupants would sometimes be treated to meals that contained “luxury” foods such as bacon and vegetables.
 On Christmas Day in 1899, the records show that the occupants of Wexford Workhouse received plum pudding for dessert.
 In 1903, the Board of Guardians decided that a pig would be slaughtered for Easter dinner.

 Unfortunately for many of the poor souls that entered this building, their only escape would prove to be an unmarked grave in the Pauper’s Graveyard.